North Carolina Waterfalls in the Mountains Florida's Carolina Connection

 well-maintained footpaths.
 There are over 250 in Transylvania County alone

-known as the land of the waterfalls) with many located within the Pisgah National Forest, Dupont State Forest and Gorges
+(known as the land of the waterfalls)with many located within the Pisgah National Forest, Dupont State Forest and Gorges

 State Park.
-Virtually every North Carolina river begins or ends with a North Carolina
+Virtually every North Carolina river begins or ends with a waterfall, some extending as high as 400+ feet.
+Any visit to the

-waterfall, some extending as high as 400+ feet.
-Any visit to the mountains must include at least one visit to
+NC mountains must include at least one visit to

 the spectacular North Carolina waterfalls they have created.